 The inner groove on Sgt.
 Pepper's plays forever on turntables without auto-return Clare Torry was paid £30 for the greatest vocal improvisation ever recorded OK Computer and In Rainbows interleave into a single secret album Kevin Shields used 19 studios and nearly bankrupted Creation Records The first hidden track in rock history exists because two engineers were told never to throw anything away Kanye commissioned artwork he knew would be banned Aphex Twin composed most of SAW II in his sleep Two couples in Fleetwood Mac wrote breakup songs about each other at the same microphone Both of Gorillaz' creators lost their fathers ten days apart while travelling to India The first million pressings of Kid A contained a hidden 48-page political booklet The inner groove on Sgt.
-Pepper's plays forever on turntables without auto-return Clare Torry was paid £30 for the greatest vocal improvisation ever recorded OK Computer and In Rainbows interleave into a single secret album Kevin Shields used 19 studios and nearly bankrupted Creation Records The first hidden track in rock history exists because two engineers were told never to throw anything away Kanye commissioned artwork he knew would be banned Aphex Twin composed most of SAW II in his sleep Two couples in Fleetwood Mac wrote breakup songs about each other at the same microphone Both of Gorillaz' creators lost their fathers ten days apart while travelling to India The first million pressings of Kid A contained a hidden 48-page political booklet Wu-Tang Clan pressed 500 copies of Protect Ya Neck with no label behind it Björk designed Vespertine to survive Napster - she chose instruments whose frequencies survive mp3 compression
+Pepper's plays forever on turntables without auto-return Clare Torry was paid £30 for the greatest vocal improvisation ever recorded OK Computer and In Rainbows interleave into a single secret album Kevin Shields used 19 studios and nearly bankrupted Creation Records The first hidden track in rock history exists because two engineers were told never to throw anything away Kanye commissioned artwork he knew would be banned Aphex Twin composed most of SAW II in his sleep Two couples in Fleetwood Mac wrote breakup songs about each other at the same microphone Both of Gorillaz' creators lost their fathers ten days apart while travelling to India The first million pressings of Kid A contained a hidden 48-page political booklet Wu-Tang Clan pressed 500 copies of Protect Ya Neck with no label behind it Björk designed Vespertine to survive Napster - she chose instruments whose frequencies survive mp3 compression Trent Reznor named his studio Le Pig after the word written in Sharon Tate's blood on the front door Hurt was the last song written for The Downward Spiral - recorded as an afterthought, almost left off entirely

 The full album archive